 - Tandem cycling for people with visual impairments.

-- Recumbent bikes and Adaptive Mountain Biking (aMTB).
+- Recumbent bikes, Para cycling, and Adaptive Mountain Biking (aMTB).

-We are designing a filtering system that addresses the real needs of athletes.
+We are designing a filtering system that addresses the real needs of athletes, parents, and instructors who teach sports for people with disabilities.

 Planned search features:

-- Adaptive equipment database: You will be able to check which instructors have monoskis, handbikes, or modified boards.
+- Adaptive equipment database: You will be able to check which instructors have monoskis, handbikes, adaptive swimming support, sport wheelchairs, or modified boards.

 - Communication without barriers: Easily filter for instructors who know sign language.